 UT Dallas is a member of the NCAA Division III American Southwest Conference.
 The UT Dallas athletic program include men’s and women’s soccer, golf, basketball, tennis, and cross country, men’s baseball, women’s softball, and women’s volleyball teams.
 Graduate students are able to participate only if their undergraduate degree is from UT Dallas and they still have NCAA eligibility remaining.
 Administrative offices are located in the Activity Center.
 For additional information call (972) 883-4490 or go to cometsports.utdallas.edu.

-The International Student Services Office houses the International Student Programs, International Student Advising, and Student Health Insurance services for the international student population at UT Dallas.
-The Office organizes on- and off-campus programs which allow international students to be a part of a variety of US cultural experiences, as well as educational events for US students wanting to participate in multicultural activities.
-The ISS Office provides immigration information for F and J students through seminars, individual student appointments, and outreach to provide students with UT Dallas and Immigration Service information affecting their status.
-The UT Dallas Student Health Insurance Program provides information to international and domestic students on the University approved health insurance plan, and helps students using this plan to effectively navigate the US Health Care system.
-The International Student Services office may be contacted by calling (972) 883-4189, and more information can be found athttp://www.utdallas.edu/student/international/.
+The International Student Services Office (ISSO) houses the International Student Programs and International Student Advising for the international student population at UT Dallas.
+International Student Services organizes on- and off-campus programs which allow international students to be a part of a variety of US cultural experiences, as well as educational events for US students wanting to participate in multicultural activities.
+International Student Services also provides immigration information for F and J students through seminars, individual student appointments, and other outreach activities to provide students with information affecting their status.
+The International Student Services office may be contacted by calling (972) 883-4189, and more information can be found at http://www.utdallas.edu/student/international/.

 A part of the Dean of Students Office, the Office of Judicial Affairs promotes academic integrity and is responsible for investigating allegations of scholastic dishonesty and implementing the discipline process.
 More information can be found at http://www.utdallas.edu/judicialaffairs. or by calling 972-883-6333.